All Episodes

 One year later, I've got a great stat for you today.

-I discovered through doing some research on the Dow Jones industrial average.
+I discovered through doing some research on the Dow Jones Industrial Average.

-The Dow has already grown 60% of what it grew in eight years under Obama.
+Today, just one year since Trump was elected, the Dow has already grown 60% of what it grew in eight years under Obama.

 Trump has only done his.